selimchiki/AppleWatchFaces/readme.md

 ## TODO:
-- send to watch sends whole list
-- watch cycles thru designs using crown
 - add background shapes ( circle / square / side by side 2 color )
-- allow for user to cycle faces from the list using the crown
 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG
+- make watch face chooser on main view TV + CV to allow for more settings

 ## IDEAS:
 - show name of current face on watch when first starting ( then fade it out )